samuelnicholls/movie-listing/README.md

 # Movie Listing

 ### TODO
-- Error handling & loading state for fetch api
 - General improvements to details page
-- Add accessibility linting
-- Look at fallback if poster image isn't there
 - Check if all Tailwind classes are needed
 - Full mobile, tablet and desktop run through
 - Update README and other docs in GitHub

+### Future Improvements
+- Add in skeleton component for an image isn't returned from the API.